Jihunp/koach-test/README.md

 2. npm install - the dependencies
 3. Set up Environment variables:
    - Port, JWT, and MONGO URI
+   - You can generate a jwt token by running the command: node generateSecret.js
 4. Start server with npm start